A simple way to invest in real estate projects

 100%

-33. Why do I need to fill in the loss assessment calculator?
+33. Why do I need to fill in the risk tolerance calculator?

 Under the EU Crowdfunding Regulation, we are obliged to ask all inexperienced investors to calculate their capacity to absorb losses.
 However, if the Investor does not want to provide this data, they are not obliged to do so, but we are obliged to provide the information and the tool in the Investor's own environment.